-The main administration for Norwegian Fishermen's Association is located in Trondheim, and the seven regional associations and two group organizations are:
+The main administration for Norwegian Fishermen’s Association is located in Trondheim, and the two regional associations and one group organizations are:

 The Norwegian Fishermen’s Associations main focus is to safeguard all fishermens best interests in a number of important ways.
 We work with the main goal to gather the country’s fishermen in an organization to achieve unity and strength in our efforts to promote the fishermens professional, economic, social and cultural interests.